The Complete Guide

 A Practical Framework

-How to Build Grant Readiness: A Framework for Government Agencies
+How to Build Grant Readiness: A Framework for Local Governments and Nonprofits

 Building grant readiness is a multi-phase process that requires honest assessment, deliberate investment, and sustained commitment.
-For most government agencies starting with limited federal grant infrastructure, expect 12 to 18 months to develop a solid foundation.
-Agencies with some existing systems may reach readiness in 6 to 12 months.
+For most organizations starting with limited federal grant infrastructure, expect 12 to 18 months to develop a solid foundation.
+Organizations with some existing systems may reach readiness in 6 to 12 months.
 The timeline depends on current compliance posture, organizational size, and available staff capacity.

 01